jcarlos-prieto/niliBOX/resources/API.md

 <ul>
 <li>Parameter: <i><b>devname</b></i>: String - Device name of the serial port device</li>
 <li>Parameter: <i><b>mode</b></i>: String - Port mode to be used to open.
 It is composed by a list of values separated by commas in the format <i>"baudrate,parity,databits,stopbits,flowcontrol"</i></li>
-<li>Return value: Integer - Device id for the serial port device.
+<li>Return value: Integer - New device id for the serial port device.
 If the serial port device could not be open, this value is -1</li>
 </ul>
 </td></tr>
 <tr><td><b>int serialPort_RTS(const int devid, const int newRTS = -1)</b></td></tr>